MKortmann/MyReads/README.md

     * All the pages are linked with each other through the nav bar!
     * The users can easily move books from one shelf to another.
 It works also in the Search Page.
 The Browser URL corresponds with the actual displayed page.
-    * The About Page informs only about the limitation of the BooksAPI.
+    * The About Page informs about the limitation terms of the BooksAPI.

 ## How to start the App?